UMich-CURLY/minicheetah-perception/README.md

 cd catkin_ws/src/invariant-ekf-ros/
 git checkout minicheetah
 ```
-Then build the catkin workspace, ou can use the script or manually build it
+Then build the catkin workspace, you can use the script or manually build it
 ```
 ./scripts/catkin_make.sh
 ```